Mallet finger

 mallet finger

-The injury usually causes pain, swelling and tenderness over the distal interphalangeal (DIP) joint (the joint closest to the tip of your finger), and the fingertip may noticeably droop (said to look like a mallet).
+The injury usually causes pain, swelling and tenderness over the distal interphalangeal joint (the finger joint closest to the tip of your finger), and the fingertip usually droops noticeably.
+It is known as mallet finger because the affected finger is said to look like a mallet.
+The person will be unable to actively straighten their fingertip

 What is the treatment for mallet finger?

-Firstly, your doctor will examine you and organise an X-ray to see if there is a fracture.
+First your doctor will examine you and will usually organise an X-ray to see if there is a fracture.

-The treatment of most mallet finger injuries is splinting to hold the fingertip straight.
+The treatment for most mallet finger injuries is splinting to hold the finger straight.
 The splint allows the torn ends of the tendon to come together so they can heal.

 Usually, the splint will need to be worn constantly for at least 6 to 8 weeks.
 After this time, your doctor will assess whether the fingertip is straight, and what further splinting may be required.